ayudoo/custom_report_notes/README.rst

 Limitations
 ^^^^^^^^^^^

-* links don't open a new page on printed PDFs
+* links don't open a new page when printed on paper

 Bug Tracker